Call me dramatic but I swear I’m going through a quarter-life crisis!!

 – Julia Child was still working in advertising

-– and Vera Wang hadn’t designed a wedding dress until she herself got married.
+– Vera Wang designed wedding dress only after she herself got married.

 In the words of a wise individual, do you boo.
 What I’m trying to say is there is no countdown.
 Sometimes it takes a little longer but I bet it will be worth the wait.